 Choose Wisely: Metal Color

 Since you have decided to create a metal medal, you now must take into consideration the color of metal you want it to be.
 Do you want gold looking medal or a silver one?
 During the design process, while you pick out your color schemes, the thing to remember is that the colors will be divided by a raised portion of medal.
 The color of the metal will be visible so it’s best to incorporate it into the design.

 The Finish: The pros and cons of Epoxy

 The last manufacturing consideration is whether you want to add a finish to it.
 Most people decide to finish with epoxy, which can turn the most intricate details into a smooth piece of art.
 Adding epoxy will increase the cost, and in my opinion, an unnecessary one for most medals.
 By coating your medal with epoxy, you risk it looking like a “sticker medal.”
 Furthermore, I prefer seeing all the ridges, valleys and troughs.
 To me, this makes the fiesta medal more interesting visually and tactilely.
 Without the epoxy, medal collectors have no doubt that the medal is actually metal.
 Plus, it doesn’t hurt that it is a more affordable option.

 Let SA Flavor Make Your Fiesta Medal

-But are you a business, nonprofit or an individual looking to sell medals?
-You’re probably going to want more than 100 medals, so while the above offer won’t work for you, SA Flavor can still make your medal!
+Are you a business, nonprofit or an individual looking to sell medals?
+Good news!
+SA Flavor can help you make your medal!
 Currently, we are able to offer quotes on fiesta medals for this group if the artwork is already created.
 This is what we did for the Pineapple School last year and they had an incredible fiesta medal at a very low cost.